Bereketo/simple_shell/README.md

 # shellby - Simple Shell :shell:

-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.

 ## Description :speech_balloon:

 **Shellby** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.